 YOUR support of The Ehlers-Danlos Society Center is essential to its success.
 The minimum amount needed to operate is $250,000 per year.
 This covers only the basic operating expenses of this multidisciplinary clinic including: personnel, materials, equipment, and professional education.
 Your contribution will assist us in providing education, clinical care and research.
 Please help today.

 The Ehlers-Danlos Society Center for Research & Clinical Care at GBMC’s Harvey Institute for Human Genetics focuses on the following:

 Professional Education.
 Since most medical professionals are unfamiliar with the disease and its treatment, the result is patients who are misunderstood, misdiagnosed and mistreated.
 On September 15, 2014, we held our first Physicians Conference, which marked the beginning of the educational program at the EDS Center.
-These Physicians Conferences will be an annual event, with live webinars throughout the year.
+We have offered seminars and symposia at multiple professional conferences (including ACMG, ASHG, ASAP, CSF, and others).
 Our desire is to give medical professionals worldwide the opportunity to learn about EDS.

 Research.
 With the assistance of The Ehlers-Danlos Society Medical and Scientific board.

 To contact The Ehlers-Danlos Society Center or to make an appointment, please visit https://www.gbmc.org/adult-genetics.